Best Clinic UK - Aesthetics Awards 2024

 Where can I get my implants checked or removed?

-All of our breast surgeons perform breast implant removal surgery at the Cadogan Clinic.
-Breast implant removal is straightforward surgery and takes no longer than one hour to complete.
+All of our breast surgeons perform Breast Implant Removal surgery at the Cadogan Clinic.
+Breast Implant Removal is straightforward surgery and takes no longer than one hour to complete.
 If you have any concerns and would like your breast implants checked for potential ruptures, please get in touch with our surgeons who can arrange an ultrasound or MRI scan for you.

-Why is Cadogan Clinic so well known for breast implant replacement?
+Why is Cadogan Clinic so well known for Breast Implant Replacement?

 The Cadogan Clinic has become a well-known provider of implant replacement services as our reputation as a trusted cosmetics provider was enhanced following the PIP scandal that implicated so many of our competitors.